apple-phi/apple-phi.github.io/src/lib/blog/posts/physarum.md

 ---
-title: Physarum
+title: Slime moulds
-subtitle: Infinitely-tiled WebGL simulation of a slime mould
+subtitle: The one where wiggly things wiggle
 date: "2022"
 tags:
   - JS/TS